flow2ml/Flow2ML/README.md

     # Give the Dataset and Data directories
     flow = Flow( 'dataset_dir' , 'data_dir' )

-    # Define The Filers to be used
+    # Define The Filters to be used
-    filters = ["median", "laplacian", "gaussian", "sobelx", "sobely"]
+    filters = ["median", "laplacian", "gaussian", "sobelx", "sobely","bilateral"]

     # Apply The Filters
     flow.applyFilters( filters )